Boost Your Creativity With The Zettelkasten Method

-In this article, I will introduce the Zettelkasten method.
+In this article, I will introduce the Zettelkasten method, a powerful approach to transform individual notes into a real fountain of knowledge.

 Zettelkasten is one of the best methods for thinking and writing.
 It is a note-taking and Personal Knowledge Management method created by Niklas Luhmann, a German sociologist and thinker in systems theory.
 Using his Zettelkasten (which means ”slip box” in German), Mr. Luhmann managed to publish more than 70 books and hundreds of articles.

-While the Zettelkasten method was created as an analog system, it is perfectly applicable to digital systems.
+While the this method was created as an analog system, it is perfectly applicable to digital systems.

 This method is at the very core of the Obsidian Starter Kit that I've created.